 Is Banning Dog Breeds a Form of Legalized Discrimination?

 So the top dogs on top of the anti-dog list are dogs generally considered more aggressive.
 However, often the breed is not the issue but the owner.
-Poor training and treatment are more likely to cause injuries than the dog’s lineage, or birth parents.
+Poor training and treatment are more likely to cause injuries than the dog’s lineage or birth parents.

 Perhaps.
 The New York Daily News reported that the shame of banning certain breeds of dogs continued into New York City politics.
 The city’s housing authority banned Pit bulls, Dobermans, and Rottweilers from public housing.
 Further research shows that dog bans are common nationwide.

+In Michigan, many types of dogs are potentially banned, including the Akita, Alaskan malamute, pit bull terrier, and more.
 Overall in that state, 36 cities ban or restrict dog breed types.
 The same goes for 40 cities in Arkansas.
-46 cities do the same in Mississippi, including two cities that ban Shar-Peis.
-Wisconsin bans types of dogs in 62 cities, including one that bans wolf hybrids.
+Forty-six cities do the same in Mississippi, including two towns that ban Shar-Peis.
+Wisconsin bans types of dogs in 62 cities, including one that excludes wolf hybrids.

-The City of Fairfield bans not only pit bulls, but also German shepherds, Rottweilers, and any dog weighing over 100 pounds.
-These dog bans are likely unconstitutional and place an undue burden on both the dog and the dog owner.
+The City of Fairfield bans pit bulls, German shepherds, Rottweilers, and any dog weighing over 100 pounds.
+These dog bans are likely unconstitutional and place an undue burden on the dog and the dog owner.

-If you or your family faced discrimination due to your dog breed-- especially if it was not involved in an attack, contact the Ehline Law Firm Personal Injury Attorneys, APLC today to discuss your legal options.
+If you or your family faced discrimination due to your dog breed– especially if it was not involved in an attack, contact the Ehline Law Firm Personal Injury Attorneys, APLC, today to discuss your legal options.
+If you’re facing dog breed discrimination, contact us at (833) LETS-SUE for a free consultation on your case.
 Call us for a free consultation 24/7.